palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/headband-images/Ganglion_Headband_Pins.JPG?raw=true" width="50%">

+**Steps**
-1. Connect one earclip electrode to the top D_G (driven ground) pin.
+1. Connect one earclip electrode to the top D_G (driven ground) pin, as shown above.
-2. Connect the second earclip electrode to the top REF pin.
+2. Connect the second earclip electrode to the top REF pin, as shown above.
 3. Connect the female terminations of the two flat snap electrodes and two spikey electrodes to top pins 1-4, shown above.

-The order can be left to user preference.
+The order of pin connections in step 3 is up to user preference.

 #### OpenBCI Software